nateonmission/church_manager_api/README.md

 In order to run this API locally, you will need to have downloaded and installed a Java Development Kit (JDK) and the IntelliJ IDE.
 Once everything is installed, IntelliJ should help you get the Maven dependencies installed.
 Then, you will need to provide access to a Postgres DB.
 Now, you can run it locally.
 If you choose to, You can use Heroku's git option and push your fork up.
 Heroku will compile and attach a DB automatically.

 ## Use of the Application
+When you load the splash page and login, you will be greeted with a HOME page.
+Click PEOPLE to begin adding Members, Attenders, Children/Youth, and Staff.
+Click on GROUPS to create Sunday School Classes, Mid-week groups, or other affinity groups.
+Then on the PEOPLE tab, you can link children, parents, and spouses.
+On the GROUPS page, you can link group members, volunteer leaders, and staff supervisor.
+There is a DELETE page if you need to delete a person or group.

 ## API URL and Endpoints
 ``